This site requires JavaScript, please enable it in your browser!

 By agray11202, with 4 replies.

-Last reply by Super_Hippo, almost 8 years ago:
+Last reply by Super_Hippo, about 8 years ago:

 Either in the act method or a method which you call from the act method.
 There is nothing wrong about just putting it into the act method.